CLICK HERE for details or rates

 A quick and easy detour off Hwy 101 offered great views of Conde McCullough’s Yaquina Bay Bridge, the Newport Marina, and many happy crabbers.

 This is authentic.
 Real fishermen are here having a smoke after having come in after a grueling shift.
-Some shops sell tourist stuff and shops that sell freshly caught seafood.
+Some shops sell tourist stuff, and shops that sell freshly caught seafood.
 It has an abundance of good restaurants.

 You can find noisy sea lions and noisy kids, and the whole area is permeated with a fishy smell.
 It’s a great place to people-watch.
-Several large and bustling fishing processing plants share space for small piers, lots of restaurants, seals, boardwalk, fishing boats, salt air, lots of shops, and places to explore.
+Several large and bustling fishing processing plants share space for small piers, lots of restaurants, seals, boardwalks, fishing boats, salt air, lots of shops, and places to explore.
 Parking is a problem, but worth looking for parking.
 Usually, find a side street to park.
 It has everything from the more commercial seaside attractions to quaint gift shops and many restaurants.
 A great place to buy fresh oysters.

 A very enjoyable experience walking both sides of the street.
 Excellent food, sweet treats, fresh seafood right off the boats, beautiful products by local artisans.
 Very relaxed vibe.
 Anything you’re looking for can probably be found in these few blocks